bbgit/bbgit.github.io/README.md

-### Conditions as of August 2, 2025 at 1:07:52 AM CDT
+### Conditions as of August 2, 2025 at 1:13:13 AM CDT

 Temperature: 65.80 &deg;F

 Feels like: 65.80 &deg;F

-Humidity: 98%
+Humidity: 99%

-Wind Direction: ENE
+Wind Direction: NNE

 Windspeed: 0.0 mph